Migrate self-managed PostgreSQL to RDS for PostgreSQL

 Source Objects

-You can select objects to migrate at the schema or table level.
-If you select tables, other objects such as views, triggers, and stored procedures are not migrated to the destination database.
+• You can select objects at the schema or table level.
+If you select tables, other objects such as views, triggers, and stored procedures are not migrated.

-If a table you are migrating contains a SERIAL field and you selected Migration Types for Schema Migration, also select Sequence or migrate the entire schema.
+• If a table to be migrated contains columns of the SERIAL type and you have selected Migration Types for Schema Migration, also select Sequence or migrate the entire schema.

 Selected Objects